abhinay-developer/abhinay-developer/README.md

-- 👋 Hi, I’m abhinay working as Java Full Stack Developer
+- 👋 Hi, I’m Abhinay working as Java Full Stack Developer
-- 👀 I’m interested in Angular ,Java , Springboot
+- 👀 I’m Interested in Angular ,Java , Springboot ,React
-- 🌱 I’m currently learning React
+- 🌱 I’m Currently learning React
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...